appwrite/console/CONTRIBUTING.md

 ## How to Start?

-If you are worried about or don’t know where to start, check out the next section that explains what kind of help is needed and how you can get involved.
+If you are worried about or don't know where to start, check out the next section that explains what kind of help is needed and how you can get involved.
 You can reach out with any questions on our [Discord](https://appwrite.io/discord) server.
 You can also submit an issue and a maintainer can guide you!

 ## Repo Structure